MrOtherGuy/fx-autoconfig/readme.md

 ## Filesystem

-Scripts should use the `resources` folder for their files.
+Scripts should generally use the `resources` folder for their files.
 The helper functions interacting with filesystem expect `resources` to be the root folder for script operations.

 ### _ucUtils.getFSEntry(fileName) -> fileHandle || enumerator for entries in a folder